 If you're someone who experiences discomfort in the belly region, The Shakti Mat may be the perfect tool to soothe and relieve.
 Apply The Shakti Mat to your belly simply by lying face down on the floor or bed.
 This will warm and relax the muscles and soothe any tension.

 Pillow cases are the perfect size to fit over The Shakti Mat.
 Slide a pillow case over your mat when experimenting with new areas to reduce the intensity and pressure.

 - These are just some of the most popular ways to use The Shakti Mat, but there really are no limits.
 Simply pick a tense area you want to target, and go.

 - The first time on a new area will often feel sensitive, but over time your body will adjust to the sensation.

 - Some areas you may find will only need a few minutes of application.
 While others, like your back, may need more time.

 - Often the areas that hurt the most, need it the most, as this can be a reflection of tension stored in the area.

 - When you're starting out on a new area you can adjust the intensity by limiting or adding body weight onto the mat.
-The first time Shakti-ing your feet, for example, try sitting on the edge of a couch to limit the pressure that is being applied.

 - Aim to use your Shakti Mat with bare skin, but you can always start out with thin clothing between your skin and the mat while your body adjusts.